Extending the reach of FASER, MATHUSLA, and SHiP towards smaller lifetimes using secondary particle production: Conclusions

 \acknowledgments

 We thank Kevin Kelly for providing the MG model file used in \cite{deGouvea:2018cfv} and Luc Darm\'{e} for useful discussions.
-ST would like to express a special thanks to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 39083149) and the GGI Institute for Theoretical Physics for their hospitality and support.
+ST expresses special thanks to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 39083149) and the GGI Institute for Theoretical Physics for their hospitality and support.
 KJ and LR are supported in part by the National Science Centre (NCN) research grant No. 2015/18/A/ST2/00748.
-LR is also supported by the project ``AstroCeNT: Particle Astrophysics Science and TechnologyCentre'' carried out within the International Research Agendas programme of the Foundation for Polish Science financed by the European Union under the European Regional Development Fund.
+LR is also supported by the project ``AstroCeNT: Particle Astrophysics Science and Technology Centre'' carried out within the International Research Agendas programme of the Foundation for Polish Science financed by the European Union under the European Regional Development Fund.
 FK~is supported by U.S.~Department of Energy Grant DE-AC02-76SF00515.
 F.K. performed part of this work at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 ST is supported by the Lancaster-Manchester-Sheffield Consortium for Fundamental Physics under STFC grant ST/P000800/1.
+ST is partially supported by the Polish Ministry of Science and Higher Education through its scholarship for young and outstanding scientists (decision no. 1190/E-78/STYP/14/2019).

 \onecolumngrid

 \onecolumngrid